Faraday Institute for Science and Religion

 The Faraday Institute has a Christian ethos, but encourages engagement with a wide diversity of opinions concerning interactions between science and religion, without engaging in advocacy.
 It aims to provide accurate information in order to facilitate informed debate.

-Staff: Prof. Bob White (Director); Prof. Keith Fox (Associate Director); Dr Andrew Jackson (Director of External Affairs).
+Staff: Prof. Bob White (Director); Prof. Keith Fox (Associate Director); Dr Hugh Rollinson (Course Director).
 Emeritus Staff: Denis Alexander (Emeritus Director), Rodney Holder (Emeritus Course Director).

 The Faraday Institute,